-curator and art writer
+Text by Lilia Bakanova curator and art writer 23 november 2022

-Rebel, rebel, your face is a mess
+Rebel, rebel, you've torn your dress.
+Rebel, rebel, your face is a mess David Bowie

 In our digital era it is not uncommon for photographers to search for more physical presence.
 Having started her career in contemporary art as a photographer, Pelulya (Polina Abramova) shifted to analogue collage, which allowed her to deconstruct the gaze of the viewer.
 What is more, the artist managed to turn the act of looking into the act of assembling